-The inst_group parameter shows the name of the Oracle Inventory group, oinstall.
+The inst_group parameter shows the name of the Oracle Inventory group (oinstall).

-- 2. If necessary, enter the following commands to create the oinstall group: - # /usr/sbin/groupadd oinstall - 3.
+- 2. If necessary, enter the following command to create the oinstall group: - # /usr/sbin/groupadd oinstall - 3.
 To determine whether the oracle user exists and belongs to the correct groups, enter the following command:

 '''

-id -a oracle
+id oracle

 '''

-If the oracle user exists, this command displays information about the groups to which the user belongs.
-The output should be similar to the following, indicating that oinstall is the primary group and dba is a secondary group:
+If the oracle user exists, then this command displays information about the groups to which the user belongs.
+The output should be similar to the following, indicating that oinstall is the primary group: